PWhiddy/more-writing/_posts/2022-05-30-CLIP-Sorted-Mosaics.md

 <br>
 <br>
 <br>
 Cool!
-However without zooming in, it's hard to see the effects of the sorting other than that white spheres tend to be gathered in the lower right.
+Without zooming in, it's hard to see the effects of the sorting other than that white spheres tend to be gathered in the lower right.
 By zooming in, we can see some interesting clusters:
 <br>

 ### Round Blobs